UM reaffirms its commitment to the inclusion of LGBT+ people in higher education

 - ensure equal rights and treatment regardless of sexual orientation or gender identity;

-- support victims of discriminatory comments or acts, and guarantee appropriate listening and support services;
+- support victims of discriminatory comments or acts, and ensure that appropriate listening and support mechanisms are in place;

-- measure progress and promote best practices, in order to bring about lasting changes in the professional environment and study conditions in higher education.
+- measure progress and promote best practices in order to bring about lasting change in the professional environment and study conditions in higher education.

-Through this renewal, the University of Montpellier is reaffirming its commitment to an ever more inclusive university community, where everyone can develop in a climate of trust, respect and equality.
+Through this renewal, the University of Montpellier reaffirms its commitment to an increasingly inclusive university community, where everyone can thrive in an atmosphere of trust, respect, and equality.